 Governments and those who partner with governments in providing services are increasingly shifting their focus to the recipient or client.
 The California Health and Human Services Agency also has been shifting its focus to the client.
 By linking data across its programs, CHHS is gaining insights into its clients and how its programs intersect.
 These efforts have involved building external and internal partnerships, opening ourselves up to calculated risks, and nurturing a culture change within the Agency.

-Health IT Interoperability: A Panel Discussion
+Addressing Clinician Burden: A Panel Discussion

 - Elise Sweeney Anthony, Executive Director, Office of Policy, ONC, Moderator